Most first-time swimming pool owners don’t put much thought into its depth.

 1. Purpose

-As mentioned earlier, the purpose of the pool plays a crucial role in determining its height.
+As mentioned, the pool’s purpose is crucial in determining its height.
 For instance, swimming pools built for fun and games should be between 3 and 5 feet deep.
-While a 3 feet depth can accommodate most adults and kids, the extra one or two feet accounts for proper safety.
+While a 3-foot depth can accommodate most adults and kids, the extra one or two feet is necessary for proper safety.

 On the other hand, your pool should be at least 5 feet deep and 25 metres long if you want to swim laps.
 Likewise, diving pools should be at least 10 feet deep.